Looking for writing lessons? Boy, are you in the write place! Haw haw.

 My name is K.A.
 Carrier.

-I am twenty-four, and just moved out of my parents’ place where we have two massive dogs who are the stars of pretty much all of my snapchats.
+I am twenty-four, and just moved out of my parents’ place where we have two massive dogs who are the stars of pretty much all of my Snapchats.
 I received my first degree a little while ago: a BA in English Literature.
 Woohoo!
 What are my plans now?
 Well, I’m getting a degree in education to escape from the dredges of retail.
 Err, I mean to shape the minds of the future.
 Yep.
 That’s it.

 Most important out of all of the information about myself is that I am a writer and an aspiring novelist.

-Note: I say aspiring novelist, not aspiring writer for one reason: I am a writer.
+Note: I say aspiring novelist, not an aspiring writer for one reason: I am a writer.
 I sit down, put pen to paper or fingers to a keyboard and I write on a regular basis.
 It’s not something I want to be, but something I am.
 If you do this, you’re a writer too.
 Plain and simple.

 There are a few reasons why I started this blog: